-Permit me to extend my deepest appreciation to the Secretary General of the United Nations Conference on Trade and Development, Rebeca Grynspan for the opportunity to partner and advocate for the special needs of the Caribbean Development Bank's (CDB) Borrowing Member Countries and other developing nations.
+Permit me to extend my deepest appreciation to the Ministry of Foreign Affairs for the opportunity to address this gathering of international partners during Diplomatic Week 2023, and advocate for the special needs of the Caribbean Development Bank's (CDB) Borrowing Member Countries (BMCs), including St Kitts and Nevis.

-Today, I want to focus the discussion on development strategies for Small Island Developing States (SIDS) on an element that has the most potential for propelling that development - namely trade.
-International discourse has underscored the significance of global trade (in particular trade liberalisation) for growth and economic development - arguments I do not disagree with.
+Today, I want to focus the discussion on development strategies for Small Island Developing States (SIDS), on one element that has the most potential for propelling that development - trade.
+International discourse has underscored the significance of global trade (in particular, trade liberalisation) for growth and economic development - arguments I do not disagree with.
 However, I firmly believe that at this juncture, it cannot be "business as usual".
 Consequently, I am proposing that we need a new deal in international trade if SIDS and other developing countries are to achieve prosperity and sustainability.

 SIDS in the Caribbean owe their very existence to trade.
-Regrettably, over multiple centuries the structures, terms, and conditions have ranged from we ourselves being the commodity traded to the post-colonial systems that went from no rules to regulations under which our small size and remoteness made it nearly impossible to compete.
+Regrettably, over multiple centuries the structures, terms, and conditions have ranged from we ourselves being the commodity traded to the post-colonial systems that went from no rules to regulations, under which our small size and remoteness made it nearly impossible to compete.

-Those disadvantageous attributes - disregarded by conventional economic theory, and now compounded by climate change induced vulnerability and low resilience to extreme shocks - are conspiring to relegate us to an existence characterised by "unattained potential owing to multiple crises".
+Those disadvantageous attributes -disregarded by conventional economic theory, and now compounded by climate change induced vulnerability and low resilience to extreme shocks - are conspiring to relegate us to an existence characterised by "unattained potential owing to multiple crises".
 In fact, for SIDS, the devastation of supply chain pressures from the COVID-19 pandemic and the inflationary impact of the Russia-Ukraine war are just the latest layers added to our development challenge.